School Leadership

 Jacklin Cardentey

-Jackie Cardentey has been working at the Roig Academy for ten years, both as a teacher and administrator.
-For the last 13 years, she has taught children of all ages across multiple subjects and is currently focused on Middle School Language Arts.
-Her academic background includes a B.A in Psychology from Florida State University, Masters in Educational Psychology, and she is active in a doctoral program for Clinical Psychology with a specialization in Assessments.
-Having partaken in an array of formal training, Ms. Jackie has strengthened her teaching ability in Applied Behavior Analysis, Dyslexia training, International Baccalaureate Professional Development, and many other fields.
-It is Ms. Jackie’s belief that students need to love to learn at a young age to set their educational foundation for the future.
+Dr. Jackie has been part of The Roig Academy for more than fifteen years, contributing her expertise in psychology, curriculum design, and student development while shaping the school’s distinctive culture of learning.
+Her academic background includes a B.A in Psychology from Florida State University, Masters in Educational Psychology, and received her Ph.D in Clinical Psychology in 2025.
+Having partaken in an array of formal training, Dr. Jackie has strengthened her teaching ability in Applied Behavior Analysis, Dyslexia training, International Baccalaureate Professional Development, and many other fields.
+It is Dr. Jackie’s belief that students need to love to learn at a young age to set their educational foundation for the future.

 Parent Voices